Anonymous types in C# are a feature that allows us to create objects at runtime without having to explicitly define a class.

 }

-It is possible to create nested anonymous types, that is, an anonymous type within another anonymous type.
+It is possible to create nested anonymous types, meaning one anonymous type inside another.

 var company = new